karthikramesh89/webbreaker/docs/README.md

 ### ThreadFix `threadfix_config`
-Can be found under [threadfix]
+Can be found under `[threadfix]`

 ##### host
-Threadfix host that will be used.
+Threadfix host that will be contacted for requests

 ##### api_key
-This api_key to authenticate ThreadFix actions
+This api key to authenticate ThreadFix actions requested.

 ### WebInspect `webinspect_config`
-Can be found under [webinspect] & [webinspect_policy].
+Can be found under `[webinspect]` & `[webinspect_policy]`.

 #### git_token
 Store Git API auth token for url of `git_repo`.
 Make sure this token has access to `git_repo`

 #### git_repo
+This is the git repo that will be used to automate the pulling of policies and settings.

 #### default_size
+The default size used for scans when not specified.

 #### size_
 Sets the number for large and small WebInspect scan servers.
 This helps with _Just-In-Time_ (JIT) scheduling

 #### server_
+Used with interpolation to create endpoints with server and size.
+This is the endpoint that you will be hitting for the webinspect scans

 #### endpoint_
 Provides a _Just-In-Time_ (JIT) scheduler or the ability to load balance scans amongst a WebInspect cluster.

-Will be moving 'large' & 'medium' under [webinspect_size] in the future.
+This is possible with sizes of the servers combined with endopints.

 #### webinspect_policy
 WebInspect scan configuration files for `policies` are versioned and hosted from a GIT repository determined